 Performance Test»

 .
-Shall mean the test(s) conducted at the Site on the Units in accordance with the Test Procedures to determine Emissions, Heat Rate, Electrical Output, and Sound Levels.
+Shall mean the test(s) conducted at the Site on the Units in accordance with the Test Procedures to determine Emissions, Heat Rate, Electrical Output, [Exhaust Gas Energy, Exhaust Gas Termperature,] and Sound Levels.

 Performance Test Certificate»

 .
 Shall mean the certificate prepared by Purchaser in the format attached hereto as Exhibit G-1 and provided to Seller, certifying that a Performance Test has been completed and setting forth the results thereof in such detail to reflect the performance of the Units as tested with respect to Electrical Output, Emissions, Heat Rate, and Sound Levels.